-At the end of November I was hired to teach a new 7th grade Exploratory Language program.
+At the end of November, I was hired to teach a new 7th grade Exploratory Language program.
 This was the administration’s solution to a failed compulsory extension of their 8th Spanish program that was halted in October by the abrupt resignation of their teacher.
-I wasn’t certified to teach Spanish, so the workaround was to reestablish 7th grade Spanish as 7th grade Exploratory Language, and offer Spanish, Latin (for which I DO hold certification), and French.
+I wasn’t certified to teach Spanish, so the workaround was to reestablish 7th grade Spanish as a 7th grade Exploratory Language, and offer Spanish, Latin (for which I DO hold certification, and actually know), and French.

 When I accepted the position, I knew very little Spanish, and French wasn’t even on the map.
-I was willing to invest the time needed to teach them, and I had a secret weapon…my CI language training.
+I was willing to invest the time needed to teach them, though, and I had a secret weapon…my CI language training.
 The administration recognized such value, and I was on my way.
-I chronicled this experience in short videos capturing each day of teaching for a few months, which you can view by joining Ben Slavic’s PLC.
-In these videos I employ CI strategies & activities and reflect upon my teaching practices in video captions.

 You might be wondering how I was able to teach a language I didn’t know.
-It turns out that in addition to pedagogical training, all you need is to hear and read some understandable messages (= CI) in order to acquire enough language so that you can teach it.
-I asked my wife to speak Spanish to me whenever possible, and I read a handful of Blaine Ray and TPRS Publishing novels (I’ve kept it going and am on my 9th book so far).
+It turns out that in addition to pedagogical training, all you need is to hear and read *enough* understandable messages (= CI) in order to acquire *enough* language so that you can teach it.
+It’s a communicative equivalent of “one chapter ahead of the students,” only I found that when the focus is on comprehension, the pace is slow enough to be a lot further ahead.
+So, I asked my wife to speak Spanish to me whenever possible, and I read a handful of Blaine Ray and TPRS Publishing novels.
 I began reading public signs in both languages (sometimes ignoring the English altogether), and selecting Spanish as the language at the grocery store self-checkout.
 The only speaking I did was to my students, and that was in a very optimized way.
-Clearly, a more proficient speaker would be in a position to deliver more non-targeted input, but at least for my 7th grade student, we didn’t come CLOSE to hitting my own proficiency level.
+Clearly, a more proficient speaker would be in a position to deliver more input, but at least for my 7th grade students, we didn’t come CLOSE to hitting my own proficiency level.
 I was well-prepared for this.

 Below are my results from what I’ve estimated to be ~10-20 hours of CI over 32 school days of instruction.
-In a typical CI program, the lower number usually accounts for a Total Physical Response (TPR) phase before moving onto stories.
+In a typical comprehension-based program, the lower number usually accounts for a Total Physical Response (TPR) phase before moving onto stories.
 Why so few CI hours?
 There were massive behavior problems, the students had an entire month of study hall, and I was the third adult in front of them…there’s not much more to say about that.
 In a way, it’s amazing that students picked up any Spanish at all.
-You can be the judge of that from these Fluency Writes (and videos on Ben Slavic if you can join).
+You can be the judge of that from these timed writes using my Fluency Write paper.

 The first timed writes you see were retells of class stories, but the final ones were all original ideas.
 These were unannounced 5min timed writes, and no notes were used.
 The only thing students might have used were Question Posters in the classroom.
 Remember, my own Proficiency Level is probably Novice High.
 There’s no way I could’ve seen this kind of spontaneous/authentic student writing doing anything other than teaching with CI.
 Also note that the first timed writes reflect ~20 hours of traditional language teaching from their first Spanish teacher, and ~1 hour of CI with me.
 At this point, there should be no case for teachers ignoring the effectiveness of teaching with CI if I, a Latin teacher, can get these results from delivering ~20 hours of CI Spanish.